drhilbert/math_with_python/README.md

                                      given the list of prime powers in p-1.

+[babystep_giantstep.py](code/babystep_giantstep.py): Implementation of Shanks' Babystep-Giantstep algorithm to compute discrete logarithms

+    dlog_by_shanks(A, r, p, N = None): Returns the discrete logarithm of A with base r (mod p) N is the order of r (mod p) The last argument is optional: We use N = p-1 if left out

 [shamir_sharing.py](code/shamir_sharing.py): Implemetation of Shamir's Secret Sharing method

     create_shares(s,p,k,n): Split the secret number s into n shares so that